Over 30 years experience

-I am an experienced senior manager in the private and voluntary sectors.
+I am an experienced chief executive in the private and voluntary sectors.

-My fundraising career started in 1988 with my appointment as a community fundraiser with the RNIB.
-After studies at Edinburgh University I returned to work on large fundraising appeals, including the launch of Fairbridge in Scotland and the re-branding of the RSSPC as Children 1st.
+My voluntary sector career started in 1988 with my appointment as a community fundraiser with the charity RNIB.
+After completing a degree at Edinburgh University I returned to work on large fundraising appeals, including the launch of the youth charity Fairbridge in Scotland and the re-branding of the RSSPC as Children 1st.

 From this I went on to other roles including Fundraising and Marketing director of a large conservation charity and Fundraising Manager of an HIV & AIDS charity.

 Having found a need for good quality, but reasonably priced, web hosting in my work I founded Hostroute.com Ltd in August 2000 with an initial investment of £200.
 The company’s brands grew to become one of the most recognised web hosting companies in the UK at that time with separate brands operating in the USA and Canada.

 In 2007 the company was sold to Ultraspeed UK Ltd (now part of the Six Degrees Group) and I was appointed as group Marketing Director, as well as being a controlling shareholder and board member.
 Hostroute continued to trade as part of Ultraspeed, while I took a wider role in the combined company.